dlt-hub/verified-sources/sources/sql_database/README.md

 **pandas** backend yield data as data frames using the `pandas.io.sql` module. `dlt` use **pyarrow** dtypes by default as they generate more stable typing.

-With default settings, several database types will not be mapped:
+With default settings, several database types will be coerced to dtypes in a data frame:
 * **decimal** are mapped to doubles so it is possible to lose precision.
 * **date** and **time** are mapped to strings
 * all types are nullable.

-You can use `detect_precision_hints` to preserve source types in the destination.
-Please note that you' still lose precision on decimals with default settings.
+Note: `dlt` will still use the reflected source database types to create destination tables.
+It is up to the destination to reconcile / parse type differences.
+Most of the destinations will be able to parse date/time strings and convert doubles into decimals (Please note that you' still lose precision on decimals with default settings.). **However we strongly suggest not to use pandas backend if your source tables contain date, time or decimal columns**

-Use `backend_kwargs` to pass [backend-specific settings](https://pandas.pydata.org/docs/reference/api/pandas.read_sql_table.html) ie. `coerce_float`.
+Example: Use `backend_kwargs` to pass [backend-specific settings](https://pandas.pydata.org/docs/reference/api/pandas.read_sql_table.html) ie. `coerce_float`.
 Internally dlt uses `pandas.io.sql._wrap_result` to generate panda frames.

 ```py
 import sqlalchemy as sa